sauravsehgal24/EasyBackendCl/README.md

 # About
 EasyBackendCl is a cloud service(technically it is just a server but in future it will be highly available service).
 With the help of this service a user can create a NodeJS production server (REST API to be precise) alongside a remote production database and can make API calls directly to this production server.

-# Usage (Note: Some of the features still needs to be developed so please be patient)
+# Usage (Note: Some of the features still needs to be developed, so please be patient)
 - Create an account on EasyBackendCl
 - Update your profile (optional)
 - Go to dashboard